otacon239/PS_HelloWorld/tutorial/tutorial.md

 * Create an empty file called `component.mk` also in the `main` folder - *We'll learn what this file does much later*
 * In your terminal, run `cd ~/esp/ps_hello`
 * Run `make menuconfig` and choose the following options:
-    * Compiler Options --> Optimization Level --> Release
+    * Compiler Options --> Optimization Level --> Select "Release"
 	* Component Config --> SPI Flash driver --> Writing to Dangerous Regions --> Select "Allowed"
 * Choose Exit until the menu closes
 * Run `make`